yuxin0924/NOXxGDGKUL_AIAccelerate2025/README.md

 ## Overview
-his hackathon challenges you to work with real Belgian energy market data to build solutions that demonstrate your understanding of energy systems, data analysis, and innovative thinking.
+This hackathon challenges you to work with real Belgian energy market data to build solutions that demonstrate your understanding of energy systems, data analysis, and innovative thinking.

 Our Core Strategy: Develop a prediction pipeline using RandomForest and LightGBM models, integrating the Day-Ahead Market (DAM) and high-resolution Imbalance Forecast data.